navamai/navamai/README.md

 Using NavamAI with few simple commands in your Terminal you can create a simple yet powerful personal AI content manager with your Markdown tool of choice like Obsidian or VS Code.
 For example, you can write partial blogs posts, write your seed ideas, start with a list of intents and prompts, or capture partial notes from a lecture where you were slightly distracted.

-Then you can use `navamai expand` command in conjunction with custom `expand-section` configs within `navamai.yml` to expand this partial, incomplete, or seed content into complete posts, notes, articles, prompt templates, and even well-researched papers.
+Then you can use `expand` command in conjunction with custom `expand-section` configs within `navamai.yml` to expand this partial, incomplete, or seed content into complete posts, notes, articles, prompt templates, and even well-researched papers.
 You can experiment with choice of models and providers, tune model settings in the config by document type, define custom folders for your content, and specify document specific system prompts to get exactly the outcome you desire based on the type of the document.
-You just have to remember one simple command `navamai expand` and you are all set.
+You just have to remember one simple command `expand` and you are all set.

 As a quick example, check out the `Posts` folder with sample partially written post on startup growth strategies.
 Now view the related config section within `navamai.yml` for expanding posts.